Society for Academic Urgent Care Medicine

 SAUCM™ provides comprehensive educational resources for urgent care professionals at every stage of their careers — from new graduates to seasoned medical directors.

-Three-track Certified Urgent Care Practitioner program — 3, 6, and 12 months — grounded in ACGME competency-based medical education.
-Open to MD, DO, NP, and PA-C clinicians.
+Three-track Certified Urgent Care Practitioner program — 3, 6, and 12 months — Three structured pathways grounded in competency-based medical education principles such as ECG competency.
+Designed for licensed clinicians including physicians and advanced practice clinicians.

 Continuing Medical Education